liferay/liferay-central-test-2/modules/sdk/gradle-plugins-service-builder/README.markdown

 ```

 While `apiDir` is required, the `testDir` property assignment can be left out,
-in which case the Arquillian-based integration test classes will not be
+in which case Arquillian-based integration test classes are generated.
-generated.

 ### BuildServiceTask

 Tasks of type `BuildWSDDTask` extend [`JavaExec`](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.JavaExec.html),
-so all its properties and methods, like [`args`](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.JavaExec.html#org.gradle.api.tasks.JavaExec:args(java.lang.Iterable))
+so all its properties and methods, such as [`args`](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.JavaExec.html#org.gradle.api.tasks.JavaExec:args(java.lang.Iterable))
 and [`maxHeapSize`](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.JavaExec.html#org.gradle.api.tasks.JavaExec:maxHeapSize)
 are available.
 They also have the following properties set by default: